Holmus/CapStat/RAD.md

 ## 1 Introduction

 ### 1.1 Purpose of application
-CapStat is a statistics, tracking and ranking tool for the drinking game “caps”.
+CapStat is a statistics, tracking and ranking tool for the drinking game "caps".
 It is intended to be used over a larger period of time in order to build up a good statistic significance, and to possibly uncover previously unknown patterns and correlations in a caps players performance.
 For definitions, terms, and rules of the application, see references.

 ### 1.2 General characteristics of application
 CapStat is a standalone desktop application.
 It tracks player achievements, statistics and results.
 It does this through user input of each throw made in a match – hit or miss.
 The end result is a database of player rankings and performance, which can be viewed within the application.